Rick Joyner: Controversies

 Joyner's public relationship with Bentley began when he appeared on stage in Lakeland with other church leaders to lay hands on Bentley.
 After Bentley's divorce from his wife in 2008, Joyner decided to oversee the process of "restoring" Bentley along with Jack Deere and Bill Johnson.
 Joyner made the announcement of the remarriage on March 9, 2009.
 He also released a statement as to why he chose to be a part of the restoration.

 There has also been some controversy about Joyner joining the Knights of Malta (Russian tradition of the Knights Hospitaller).
 Joyner released a long statement explaining who they are and why he joined.

-Joyner is a promoter of the dominionist theology known as the Seven Mountain Mandate or Seven Mountains of Influence, which advocates the need for Christians to be involved in leadership in the seven spheres of cultural influence.
-Joyner promotes the ministry of Lance Wallnau who teaches on the Seven Mountains theology; MorningStar Ministries carries a long list of materials by Wallnau.

 In March 2021, Joyner urged Christians to own weapons to prepare for what he believes will be an inevitable civil war in the United States against those who he says stole the 2020 presidential election from the Republicans.

 In popular culture

 In April 2013, Joyner and his daughter, Anna Jane Joyner, a climate leader and founder of Good Energy, participated in the Showtime documentary Years of Living Dangerously, a nine-part series focused on climate change.
 In the fourth episode, celebrity Ian Somerhalder follows Anna Jane as she tries to persuade her father, a climate change denier, to change his mind about global warming.